 It all started at 3.30 am the day after my due date.
 I woke up with an intense urge to go to the toilet and realized I had just gone through the first labor contraction.

 By this time I had no more fear.
 I knew I was going to give birth to our daughter with little if no pain, and I honestly couldn’t wait to meet her.
 I woke my wife up and almost started jumping with excitement.
 Until another contraction hit and brought me back down to earth.
-I quickly got my shit together and started using all the exercises I learnt with hypnobirthing.
+I quickly got my shit together and started using all the exercises I learned with hypnobirthing.

 I spent the whole day at home with contractions coming and going every half an hour or so.
-All very manageable with the breathing techniques I had learnt.
+All very manageable with the breathing techniques I had learned.
 My mom still didn’t quite believe I was in labor from how little I was showing that I was in any discomfort.

 Around 6.30 pm they were coming closer and closer together.
 When my midwife arrived I was already 7 cm and it was time to go.
 As I was about to get in the car my mom told me: “When I was 7 cm I remember I was already screaming, how are you doing it?”.
 Ha-ha!
 I was doing better than her, I knew it!